Cusps, Kleinian groups and Eisenstein series: cohomology classes associated to cusps

 \section{cohomology classes associated to cusps}

-In this section, we study the cohomology class of the restriction of the Eisenstein series $E(\phi_{\xi'}, g, s)$ to the cusp accociated to the parabolic fixed point $\xi$.
-Throught the section we assume $s=2n+2$ if $V=\mathfrak{g}$ and $s=2n$ If $V=\R$.
+In this section, we study the cohomology class of the restriction of the Eisenstein series $E(\phi_{\xi'}, g, s)$ to the cusp associated to the parabolic fixed point $\xi$.
+Throughout the section we assume $s=2n+2$ if $V=\mathfrak{g}$ and $s=2n$ If $V=\R$.
 We also assume the Eisenstein series converges at $s$.
-By Corollary \ref{coro:closed1}, we have $d E(\phi_{\xi'}, g, s)=0,$ and by Lemma \ref{lem:commute}
+By Corollary \ref{coro:closed1}, we have $d E(\phi_{\xi'}, g, s)=0$.
+Then